AP® English Literature Score Calculator 2026

 Key Differences for College Planning

 AP English Literature: Focuses on literary analysis — interpreting poetry, prose fiction, and drama.
 Tests close reading, figurative language analysis, and literary argumentation.
-Generally considered harder (43% pass rate vs. 58%).
+It is often viewed as the more literature-centered exam, though score distributions can shift noticeably from year to year.

 AP English Language: Focuses on rhetorical analysis — analysing nonfiction texts, arguments, and persuasive strategies.
 Tests synthesis, rhetorical analysis, and argumentation using real-world sources.